Skip to content

 },

-# SQL command file
+# command file SQL

-"commands_filename": f"{script_dir}/data/commands.sql"
+"commands_filename": f"{script_dir}/data/commandes.sql"

 }

-# Application syspath
+# application syspath

 from myutils import set_syspath